Gorilla Safaris

 We offer gorilla tracking in either Uganda or Rwanda.

-There are currently 12 habituated gorilla groups in Bwindi Impenetrable National Park in Uganda, with 11 available for tracking by tourists and one reserved for research purposes.
+There are currently 14 habituated gorilla groups in Bwindi Impenetrable National Park in Uganda, with 12 available for tracking by tourists and one reserved for research purposes.
 These gorilla groups include Mubare, Habinyanja, Rushegura, Oruzogo, Bitukura, Kyaguriro (research group), Nshongi, Bweza, Mishaya, Busingye, Kahungye and Nkuringo groups.
 There is only one habituated gorilla family in Mgahinga National Park-called the Nyakagezi group.
 Bwindi Impenetrable National Park protects about 62% of all the critically endangered mountain gorillas that live in the Virunga complex, making it one of the leading destinations for gorilla trekking in Africa.

-Volcanoes National Park in Rwanda is home to 10 habituated gorilla families including the Susa gorilla group, Karisimbi gorilla group, Sabyinyo gorilla family, Amahoro gorilla family, Umubano gorilla group, the 13 group (Agasha family), Hirwa gorilla family, Bwenge gorilla family and Uganda gorilla family.
+Volcanoes National Park in Rwanda is home to 12 habituated gorilla families including the Susa gorilla group, Igisha gorilla group, Karisimbi gorilla group, Sabyinyo gorilla family, Amahoro gorilla family, Umubano gorilla group, the 13 group (Agasha family), Hirwa gorilla family, Bwenge gorilla family, Ugenda gorilla family and Kwitonda gorilla group.
+In Rwanda, permits cost $1,500 per person.
+With a maximum of eight people in a group, this means that only 80 permits are issued per day.

 In Uganda, permits cost $700 per person, per trek, with most of the proceeds going towards further conservation efforts.
 Permits are also limited to eight people per visit so because of this, you need to book your safari at least six months in advance.